General Terms and Conditions for the use of the caravanmarkt24.de platform

 3. If the minimum selling price of an auction has not been reached, the last highest bid is sent to the seller electronically via the platform when the auction ends, thus automatically initiating the online renegotiation.

 4. The seller can accept or reject this highest bid or submit a "counter offer".
 The platform sets a fixed deadline for this, which expires at 10 p.m. on the day the auction ends.
-This deadline can be extended by the operator until 10 p.m. on the following day (working days only) at the latest if the seller can present special circumstances for this.
+This deadline can be extended by the operator until 10 p.m. of the following day (working days only) at the latest if the seller can present special circumstances for this.
 However, there is no entitlement to an extension of the deadline.

 5. Any counter-offer by the seller may not be higher than his previously set minimum selling price.